-Water from the cold kitchen tap is 100% safe as it’s sourced from the mains drinking water supply.
+Kitchen tap water is 100% safe as it’s sourced from the main drinking water supply.
 In new houses, water from cold water taps in the bathroom is also 100% safe as it comes from the same supply.

 In older houses, bathroom tap water is usually fed from the mains supply to a storage tank in the loft which then feeds bathroom taps, the shower, and the toilet.